leavelet/singing-database-maker/README.md

 ## Preface

 High quality data is always a problem of singing voice synthesis.
-And it's really laborious to make a database from scrach.
+And it's really laborious to make a database from scratch.
 We hope AI can make the process a lot easier, so every music lover can make his own synthesised song.

 Hopefully, there are just tools satisfy our needs.
 We combine them and a tool to ease the process.Thanks to all the contibuters of these grate researches.
 We list them below, so you can go and check their work: